ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>A chance of rain showers after 4am.
+         <h3>Overnight</h3>A chance of rain showers.
 Cloudy.
 Low around 62, with temperatures rising to around 66 overnight.
-South wind around
+South wind around 10 mph,
-         10 mph, with gusts as high as 20 mph.
+         with gusts as high as 20 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">